kserrano109/Medicago_Rhizophagus_RNAseq/README.md

 # Analysis of Medicago-AMF single-nuclei and spatial transcriptomics datasets
-***

 This is a repository for the publication "Spatial co-transcriptomics of the arbuscular mycorrhizal symbiosis" in which authors applied single-nuclei RNA-seq and spatial RNA-seq to the symbiosis between Medicago truncatula and Rhizophagus irregularis.

 ***

-### All figures can be produced using code found in the following juptyer notebooks:
+### All figures can be produced using code found in the following Juptyer Notebooks:

-> sNucRNAseq_med_AMF.ipynb: Figure 1a, Figure 3a, Figure 3b, Figure 4b, Figure 4c, Supp.
+1. sNucRNAseq_med_AMF.ipynb: Figure 1a, Figure 3a, Figure 3b, Figure 4b, Figure 4c, Supp.
 Sheet 4
-> sNucRNAseq_med_all.ipynb: Supp Figure 3
+2. sNucRNAseq_med_all.ipynb: Supp Figure 3
-> (karen add yours here)
+3. (karen add yours here)

 Fastq files, Cellranger and Spaceranger matrix files, and fully processed .RDS Seurat Object files can be download here: [INSERT LINK HERE].

-The following packages are required: (maybe this can be removed since we have the bcoli docker image info below?)
+The following packages are required:
+(maybe this can be removed since we have the bcoli docker image info below?)

 "Seurat"
 "ggplot2"
 "patchwork"